kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * DRA driver API must not change.
 Core Kubernetes (kube-scheduler, kubelet) is preferred over DRA driver for any change needed to support the feature.

+* Keep advertising only extended resources backed by device plugin in `node.status.Capacity`.

 ### Non-Goals

 * Minimize kubelet or kube-scheduler changes.
 The feature requires necessary changes in both scheduling and actuation.

-* Keep advertising `node.status.Capacity` for extended resources backed by DRA.
-  It is used for extended resources backed by device plugin only.

 ## Proposal